MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-swe-fi-sample-sdk.md

 #### Configuration

 The configuration file is in the **Configuration** folder of the extension project.
-The purpose of the file is to enable settings for the fiscal connector to be configured from Headquarters.
+The purpose of the file is to enable settings for the fiscal connector to be configured from Commerce headquarters.
 The file format is aligned with the requirements for fiscal integration configuration.
 The following settings are added:

 - **Connections string** – The control unit connection settings.
 - **Timeout** – The amount of time, in milliseconds, that the driver will wait for a response from the control unit.

 ## Migrating from the earlier integration sample

-If you're using the earlier [Sample for POS integration with control units for Sweden](retail-sdk-control-unit-sample.md), you might have to migrate from it to the current integration sample.
+If you're using the earlier [sample for POS integration with control units for Sweden](retail-sdk-control-unit-sample.md), you might have to migrate from it to the current integration sample.
 To uptake the change and receive timely updates for the features for Sweden in the future, you might have to upgrade, make minor code and configuration adjustments in the extensions that you built, and rebuild your solutions.
 No major changes are required in the extension logic that you created.
 The earlier integration sample and your customizations will continue to work if no changes are made from your side.
 Therefore, you can plan, prepare for, and do the uptake for your environment.

 ### Migration process

 The migration from the earlier integration sample to the current control unit integration sample should be based on the concept of a gradual update.
-In other words, all Headquarters and Commerce Scale Unit components should already be updated before you start to update the POS and Hardware station components.
+In other words, all Commerce headquarters and Commerce Scale Unit components should already be updated before you start to update the POS and Hardware station components.

-To help prevent a situation where an event or transaction is signed twice (that is, it's signed by both the earlier extension and the current extension), or where it can't be signed because of the missing configuration, we recommend that you turn off all POS and Hardware station devices that use the earlier sample, and then update them simultaneously.
+To help prevent a situation where an event or transaction is signed twice (that is, it's signed by both the earlier extension and the current extension), or where an event or transaction can't be signed because of the missing configuration, we recommend that you turn off all POS and Hardware station devices that use the earlier sample, and then update them simultaneously.
 This simultaneous update can be done, for example, on a store-by-store basis by updating the store's functionality profile and the Hardware station's hardware profile.

 The migration process should consist of the following steps.

-1. Update the Headquarters components.
+1. Update the Commerce headquarters components.
 1. Update the Commerce Scale Unit components, and enable the extensions of the current sample.
 1. Make sure that all offline transactions are synced from offline-enabled MPOS devices.
 1. Turn off all devices that use the components of the earlier sample.